What is Healthcare Marketing?

 Common Healthcare Marketing Questions

-Healthcare marketing supports this transition to value-based care by educating patients, drawing them into health systems, and providing superior customer service and engagement opportunities necessary to keep patients retained within the organization.
-This helps providers work with patients to achieve greater health outcomes, while generating revenue for the health system.
+Healthcare marketing supports this transition to consumer-driven care by educating patients, drawing them into health systems, and providing the superior customer service and engagement opportunities necessary to maintain patient loyalty.

-There are four major technology platforms that organizations need for effective healthcare marketing:
+There are four major marketing technology platforms that healthcare organizations need in order to develop and execute impactful healthcare marketing campaigns:

 Healthcare Customer Relationship Management (HCRM) Platform

-An HCRM integrates patient data from a variety of sources to build, launch, optimize, and measure multichannel healthcare marketing campaigns.
+An HCRM platform integrates patient data from a variety of sources to help marketers build, launch, optimize, and measure multichannel healthcare campaigns.
 With an HCRM, it is possible to personalize marketing outreach in ways that enrich patient engagements, improve customer service, and encourage long-term relationships.
-Sophisticated HCRMs also integrate with other technology platforms to support comprehensive marketing strategies.
+Sophisticated HCRMs also integrate with other technology platforms, including the EMR and financial systems, to support a comprehensive, data-driven outreach strategy.

 Content Management System (CMS)